kkevlar/kkevlar.github.io/_pages/howto-ds-weasels.md

 Download the tool [here](https://kkevlar.github.io/files/JoyToKey_en.zip) or by visiting their [downloads page](https://joytokey.net/en/download)

-First, make sure that all four weasels seem to visible by joy to key by clicking the "Options" tab.
+First, make sure that all four weasels seem to visible by JoyToKey by clicking the "Options" tab.
 ![hi](https://i.imgur.com/PvEFg4B.png)

 Next, open up the configuation folder.